heathermortensen/APRCalculator/README.md

 ![APR Application](https://raw.githubusercontent.com/heathermortensen/APRCalculator/master/images/screenshot.png)

 - [ ]  Finish writing this file.
 Until then, here's the UML I had in my records...
+- [ ]  Write something about how the project requirements conflicted with the math being accurate
+- [ ]  Check if this is actually the final version of this code

 ![UML](https://raw.githubusercontent.com/heathermortensen/APRCalculator/master/images/UMLForAPI.png)